Multiagent Maximum Coverage Problems: The Trade-off Between Anarchy and Stability: Using Information to Breach the Anarchy / Stability Frontier

-\section{Using Information to Breach the Anarchy/Stability Frontier}
+\section{Using Information to Breach the Anarchy / Stability Frontier}

 The previous section highlights a fundamental tension between the price of stability and price of anarchy for the given covering problem when restricted to local agent objective functions of the form \eqref{eq:ut}.
 In this section, we challenge the role of locality in these fundamental trade-offs.
 That is, we show how to move beyond the price of anarchy / price of stability frontier given in Theorem \ref{thm:tradeoff} if we allow the agents to condition their choice on a higher degree of system-level information.
+To do so, we restrict our attention to single-selection covering games.

 With this goal in mind, we introduce a minimal and easily attainable piece of system-level information that can permit the realization of decision-making rules with efficiency guarantees beyond this frontier.
-To that end, for each allocation $a\in \mathcal{A}$ we define the information flow graph $(V,E)$ where each node of the graph represents an agent and we construct a directed edge $i\rightarrow j$ if $a_i \in \mathcal{A}_j$ for $i\ne j$ (no self loops).
-Based on this allocation-dependent graph, we define for each agent $i$ the set $\nee_i(a)\subseteq N$ consisting of all the agents that can reach $i$ through a path in the graph $(V,E)$.
+To that end, for each allocation $a\in \mathcal{A}$ we define the information flow graph $(V,E)$ where each node of the graph represents an agent and we construct a directed edge $i\rightarrow j$ if $a_i \in \mathcal{A}_j$ for $i\ne j$ (no self loops). \DP{This describes the situation in which the resource selected by agent $i$ in allocation $a$ also belongs to the allocation set of agent $j$.} Based on this allocation-dependent graph, we define for each agent $i$ the set $\nee_i(a)\subseteq N$ consisting of all the agents that can reach $i$ through a path in the graph $(V,E)$.
 Similarly, for each agent $i$ we define

 which consists of the union of $\mathcal{A}_i$ and all the sets of other agents that can reach $i$ through a path in the graph.
 An example is shown in Figure \ref{fig:enlargedsets}.
+Building upon this graph we define the following quantities: